 - detect any underlying health conditions that you might not have declared or be aware of

 A life insurance medical exam is usually nothing more than a routine health check-up.
 It involves taking your blood pressure, weight, height, and pulse readings, as well as collecting blood and urine samples.
-If you are over 50 years old, or want a life insurance policy with a large death benefit, an electrocardiogram test may also be required.
+If you are over 50 years old, or want a life insurance policy from life insurance companies with a large death benefit, an electrocardiogram test may also be required.
 Some life insurers may also ask older men to take a prostate-specific antigen (PSA) blood test.
 It is primarily used to screen for prostate cancer.

 The examiner uses your height and weight readings to calculate your BMI.
 On the other hand, the blood and urine samples help to screen for a variety of different conditions.